-Trace datasets are exactly the same as any other dataset in Honeycomb: you can break down, filter and aggregate by any field.
+Trace datasets are exactly the same as any other dataset in Honeycomb.
+We treat each span as an individual event.
+Therefore, you can group, filter and aggregate by any field on the span.

 To view traces associated with your query, select the “Traces” tab.
 This will show you the slowest traces that match the query, calculated by root span duration.

 The “Traces” tab will show a maximum of 10 traces, ordered from slowest to fastest.
 The span summary shows the distribution of spans.

 If you want to see specific traces that correspond to a feature on the graph, such as a latency spike, you can select a region on the graph, and the list of trace summaries will update:

 Click on the trace button, or one of the

 trace.traceId links to see the full waterfall diagram for that